024Runner/udacity_project_3/REPORT.md

 <h1>Results</h1>

 Multiple attempts were carried out by fixing the hyperparameters.
-The results shown below correspond to the hyperparameters shown above - which consistently solved the environment in less than 2,000 episodes.
-In this particular case, the environment was solved in 1,751 episodes!
-Details shown below:
+The results shown below correspond to the hyperparameters shown above - which consistently solved the environment in less than 2,000 episodes.  <font color = "red">In this particular case, the environment was solved in 1,751 episodes!</font>  Details shown below:

 <img src="Results.PNG" alt = "Results" style = "float: left; margin-right: 10px;" />